From LTL to COCOA without Detours: Preliminaries

-\parbf{Assumptions on $\Sigma$ and $\mc A$.} We assume that the transition functions of alternating automata do not use any pathologically oversized Boolean functions, i.e., the size of Boolean functions is bounded by $2^{O(|Q|)}$.
-Furthermore, we assume that the alphabets are at most linearly exponential in the number of states of alternating automata; this holds for automata resulting from translation from LDL. \begin{lemma} Under the above assumptions, the bound on the sizes of transition functions of weak alternating automata is in $\oneexp$. \end{lemma} Remarks: The results of this paper with bounds in $\twoexp$\!\! probably hold for weak alternating automata over alphabets whose size bound is in $\twoexp$.
+This paper assumes that the transition functions of alternating automata do not use pathologically large Boolean formulas, and the alphabet size is at most linearly exponential in the number of automaton states; this holds for automata obtained by translation from LDL.